-LMS platforms have played a big role in digitizing higher education institutions so that students can find all the information in one place and instructors have a foolproof way of making sure there is no loss of information.
-Students can track their grades, lecture recordings, notes, and discussions, and instructors can get easily upload course content and assignments.
+LMS platforms have played a big role in digitizing higher education institutions so that students can find all their course information in one place and instructors have a foolproof way of making sure there is no loss of information.
+Students can track their grades, lecture recordings, notes, and discussions, and instructors can easily upload course content and assignments.
 While LMS platforms are able to provide the basic structure to house all learning materials, they do allow integrations with other tools that are able to enhance the system and provide a better teaching and learning experience to the students and instructors.

 With the aim to address the problem of building critical thinking skills and increasing student engagement, Kritik was created as an online peer assessment tool that works with Canvas, Moodle, D2L, and Blackboard.
 In this article, we will be taking a dive deep into how Kritik can work with your LMS for you to adopt peer assessment in your courses.
 Here’s what we will be covering:

 - Kritik and Canvas

 - How does Kritik compare with other peer learning tools